gromacs/gromacs/docs/reference-manual/algorithms/constraint-algorithms.rst

 is a slight modification of the original algorithm, in that it completely avoids the calculation of the center of mass of the water molecule.
-Apart from saving a few operations, the main gain of this is a reduction in rouding errors.
+Apart from saving a few operations, the main gain of this is a reduction in rounding errors.
 For large coordinates, the floating pointing precision of constrained distances is reduced, which leads to an energy drift which usually depends quadratically on the coordinate.
 For SETTLE this dependence is now linear, which enables accurate integration of systems in single precision up to 1000 nm in size.